Mtey70/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
  Acrostic
 The biggest fan
 Write a script that displays a confused smiley
+Display the content of /etc/passwd and /etc/hostsDisplay the content of /etc/passwd and /etc/hosts